TheAudiophiles/lola/README.md

 This application is still in active development.

-Interactive voice-controlled music dashboard for making listening to your favorite music easy, fun, and social
+Interactive voice-controlled music dashboard for making listening to your favorite music easy, fun, and social.
+Thesis project for Hack Reactor.

 ## Getting Started